wouterd/docker-maven-plugin/README.md

         </executions>
       </plugin>

-The above pom.xml element includes the plugin and starts some containers in the pre-integration-test phase and stops those in the post-integration-test phase.
+The above pom.xml element includes the plugin and starts builds an image from the project.
+Then it starts some containers in the pre-integration-test phase, including the built container and stops those in the post-integration-test phase.
 Under `<configuration>` add some containers.
 By giving them an `id`, you can reference them later and the ID is also used in the port mapping properties.
 The `<image>` tag specifies the docker image to start.

 By default, all exposed ports are published on the host.
 The following two properties are set per exposed port:
-- docker.containers.[id].ports.[portname].host (f.ex 'docker.containers.id.DB.ports.tcp/3306.host')
+- docker.containers.[id].ports.[portname].host (f.ex 'docker.containers.id.cache.ports.tcp/80.host')
-- docker.containers.[id].ports.[portname].port (f.ex 'docker.containers.id.DB.ports.tcp/3306.port')
+- docker.containers.[id].ports.[portname].port (f.ex 'docker.containers.id.cache.ports.tcp/80.port')

 You can pass those project properties over to your integration test and use them to connect to your application.